 Wed Aug 27, 2003

-First, some general perspective for those of you who are lucky enough not to have to go to these things.
+Big conferences are terrible.
+First, some theory.
 Attending an academic conference is like being a teenager again.
 This is why they can be so awful.
 You hang around trying to attach yourself to a group—preferably the cool kids, but in the end any group will do—and then these groups hang around waiting for something to happen.
-Groups exist in a permanent state of failing to decide what to do.
+Absent planning, groups exist in a permanent state of failing to decide what to do.
 Where should we go to dinner?
 Are we still waiting for someone?
-I heard there was a good party in the Berkeley suite.
+I heard there was a good party nearby somewhere.
 Where’s Ann, wasn’t she here a minute ago?
-As with teenagers, attendees secretly (and falsely) believe that other groups are having a much better time.
-Thus, they scan the area (e.g., the hotel lobby) in case the present group needs to be ditched for an apparently more interesting one.
-Your conference strategies should therefore be geared towards counteracting the tendency to re-live your teenage years.
-(I think some of the following suggestions come from a forwarded email I read years ago.
-They’ve stood up to empirical testing.)
+Why amn’t I invited to where those people are going?
+Can’t I just go somewhere and get high?
+Why doesn’t anyone have a car?
+Does anyone know someone with a connection?
+I don’t want to have to go to my room.

 When you have the opportunity to introduce Bigwig A to Nobody B, do it in that order.
 Say “Bigwig, do you know Nobody?” rather than the other way around, because otherwise Nobody is forced to stammer “Well, uh, yes of course … um…”

-- Be careful what you say in elevators.
-(I find this rule applies in life generally.)
+Be careful what you say in elevators.
+I find this rule applies in life generally.